 Thus, make sure that the address has the right building license to operate as an office.

 For a new company, you may use a virtual office to lower the initial overhead costs.
-Once you decide to have a physical office, you can maintain the virtual office as registered office address or update to your new address.
+Once you decide to have a physical office, you can maintain the virtual office as the registered office address or update to your new address.

 However, please be advised that by updating your office address, you would need to update most of your legal documents.
-Consequently, this will cost you legal/restructuring fees.

 How to set up a PT PMA in Indonesia

-The process of foreign company registration in Indonesia
+The step-by-step process of PT PMA registration